-inBuf GSS-API wrap token received from peer.

-offset The offset within the inBuf where the token begins.

-The length of the token within the inBuf (starting at len the offset).

-Upon return from the method, this object will contain msgProp the applied QOP, the privacy state of the message, and supplementary information described in 4.12.3 stating whether the token was a duplicate, old, out of sequence or arriving after a gap.
+- inBuf: GSS-API wrap token received from peer. - offset: The offset within the inBuf where the token begins. - The length of the token within the inBuf (starting len: at the offset). - Upon return from the method, this object will msgProp: contain the applied QOP, the privacy state of the message, and supplementary information, described in section 5.12.3, stating whether the token was a duplicate, old, out of sequence, or arriving after a gap.

-6.4.13. unwrap
+7.4.17. unwrap